-At Maine Audubon, we are engaging with the creative community through exhibitions of Maine artists in the Gilsland Farm Gallery, workshops and classes that connect to the art, nature, and wildlife of Maine, and the return of our annual craft show, The Nature of Craft: Maine Artisans at Maine Audubon.
+At Maine Audubon, we are engaging with the creative community through exhibitions of Maine artists in the Gilsland Farm Gallery, workshops and classes that connect to the art, nature, and wildlife of Maine.
+For 2021, we have decided to postpone our annual craft show, The Nature of Craft: Maine Artisans at Maine Audubon until summer of 2022.

 Gilsland Farm Gallery

 All gallery shows have been postponed until the Visitor Center building is open to the public.
 We expect to have a small show in June 2021.
 Please stay tuned!

 Located in the atrium of the Visitor Center at Gilsland Farm, the Gilsland Farm Gallery holds between 6 and 12 rotating exhibitions per year.
 We look for artists who have a connection to Maine, Maine Audubon and our mission, and/or nature and conservation.
 To submit your work for review, please email: [email protected].

 - Meredith Morehouse, November 16, 2019- January 3, 2020